NRLParticipation/NRL-Cookbook/docs/events/promo-package.md

 ---

-## High complexity: multi-channel event launch studio
+## High complexity: Multi-Channel Event Launch Studio

 Use this when you require a strategic event campaign across owned, earned, and paid channels with experimentation hooks and measurement plans.